ABOUT IRP

 The IRP has temporarily discontinued using identification badges.

 INFORMATION DISSEMINATION: The primary method of communication with members is by using this website.
 The Announcements page provides current information.
-To view or download a schedule, synopses, or enrollment form, go to the appropriate page of this website.
+To view or download a schedule, program brochure, or enrollment form, go to the appropriate page of this website.

 PRIVACY: The IRP does NOT sell or share personal information (address, phone number, email, etc. of members or volunteer speakers) with other persons or organizations.

-HOW THE IRP OPERATES: The IRP has no paid staff and thus relies on energetic members with innovative ideas to contribute to its success.
+HOW THE IRP OPERATES: The IRP has no paid staff; it relies on energetic persons with innovative ideas to contribute to its success.
 All functions of the group — from tracking membership, to managing finance, to planning programs — are performed by a dedicated group of unpaid volunteers.
-The IRP has no physical location at Menno Haven other than a mail box and the use of the Life Center auditorium.
+The IRP has no physical location at Menno Haven other than a mail box and the use of the Life Center auditorium for in-person lectures.
 The IRP staff welcomes suggestions and volunteers – see the Suggestions page or Volunteer page on this website.

 The IRP does not record lectures.